Skip to main content

 Stucco home with cultured stone and GAF charcoal shingles

 To determine the potential savings, it is advisable to contact your insurance provider directly and inquire about the impact of a new roof on your premium.
-They can provide you with specific details and any discounts or credits that may apply.
+They can provide you with specific details and any discounts for secondary waterproofing or upgraded roofing materials.
 It's worth noting that insurance policies and regulations can vary, so speaking with your insurance agent or representative will give you the most accurate information for your particular situation.

 Strengthen Your Home's Structure: Reinforcing your home against natural disasters can reduce the risk of damage and lower your premium.
 Install hurricane shutters, clips, impact-resistant windows, and roof reinforcements that meet current building codes.
 Additionally, consider upgrading your plumbing, and electrical systems, as these improvements may qualify you for discounts.